 The Figurative Communication of Denis Sarazhin

 Denis Sarazhin’s Pantomime Series (2014-) forecloses ‘language’ in returning to the painterly and figural.
 He focusses our attention on the body by cleverly frustrating the viewer’s instinctive glance toward the subject’s face.
 In this way, the artist challenges us to reconsider the communicative potential of the body.
-Compellingly painted; they reward contemplation.
+Compellingly painted, they reward contemplation.
 Sarazhin’s ‘return to the body’ without reference to the ‘face’ is an important contribution to the post-language debates that reverberate inside and outside the gallery.

 We’ll begin with some simple word play.
 It’s natural for us to ‘read’ another person’s face.
 Of course, ‘reading’ usually concerns what’s ‘written’ and to ‘read’ another person’s face is therefore metaphorical.
-Interesting, there are plenty of idiomatic expressions that evidence the transfer from the ‘face’ to the ‘verbal’ rather than vice versa.
+Interestingly, there are plenty of idiomatic expressions that evidence the transfer from the ‘face’ to the ‘verbal’ rather than vice versa.
 For e.g., ‘face to face’ differs from ‘poker face’ regarding ‘face value’ as the latter suggests a ‘bare faced’ deception.
 Now, it’s important that these interwoven categories of ‘face’ and ‘language’ are challenged in the contemporary arts.
 Crucially, their predominance isn’t some moot academic point of interest.
 In fact, the subject’s face and their language are of overbearing importance for so-called ‘security’ in relation to contemporary identity.
 Pantomime Series could easily—yet, nastily—be interrogated in the following way: ‘Show me your Face!’ and ‘Look at Me!’ or ‘Speak my Language!’
 Sarazhin’s figures refuse eye-contact nonetheless.
-Instead, they challenge us try to understand their half-naked bodies; or, we can move on to the next painting and the next silent subject… Unfortunately, it’s the latter that’s more common inside and outside the gallery today.
+Instead, they challenge us to try to understand their half-naked bodies; or, we can move onto the next painting and the next silent subject… Unfortunately, it’s the latter that’s more common inside and outside the gallery today.
 And so, it’s a useful exercise to carefully consider Pantomime 3 without simply passing by.

 In Pantomime 6, Sarazhin cleverly removes the many subjects’ faces from the picture entirely.
 It’s not for the apotemnophobic: it depicts some twenty-two impressively rendered hands scrabbling over a single cloth.
 It demonstrates the near-impossibility of empathetic identification once deprived of the subjects’ faces.
 It’s simply too unsettling to see only their hands and arms.
 If it’s common wisdom that ‘many hands make light work,’ then what will they make light work of?
 Is it a shroud?
 Salvation?
 Is it simply a metaphor for resources and territory?
 It’s unnerving; but brilliantly challenging.
 Sarazhin suggests that the dreadful events in his home country, Ukraine, influence his paintings: ‘I have works with not so positive themes.
 Much to my regret.’
 It’s difficult to react empathetically to this painting.
 But, isn’t this precisely what’s at stake in the series as a whole?
 And so, it’s yet another challenge to really consider Pantomime 6 and our own prejudices also…